zackstout/beatles-songwriting/README.md

 #### II7 and the 'Imperfect Cadence' - 'the middle feeling'

+- Same idea as before: ending on the V without resolving to the I; the II7 contributes more strongly to this than the ii.
+- (p.
+102) See: Jingle bells?
 - I will
 - 'The middle feeling' table
 - I'll get you